Managing Anxiety in the Wake of Tragedy

 - If you find you are having a difficult time managing your anxiety in response to current events, or for any other reason, seek professional assistance.
 You may contact Behavioral Health Partners (BHP) at (585) 276-6900 to set up an appointment with a mental health professional who can accurately assess your symptoms and make recommendations for treatment.

-Behavioral Health Partners is part of the YOURhealth employee wellness program, offering eligible individuals mental health services for stress, anxiety and depression.
+Behavioral Health Partners is part of Well-U, offering eligible individuals mental health services for stress, anxiety, and depression.